ton-blockchain/docs/docs/howto/storage.md

 ```

 ### Generate seeds
-With the `save` command of `storage-cli`, we first specify the number, and then specify the name of the generated seed.
+With the `save` command of `storage-cli`, we first specify the number and then specify the name of the generated seed.

 Enter the `storage-cli` interactive terminal.
 ```bash
 > save 0 demoseed
   Torrent #0 saved
 ```
 Then you will find the `demofile` seed `demoseed` in the `~/storage-cli` path.
-Ok now you can share the seed `demoseed` with your friends.
+Ok, now you can share the seed `demoseed` with your friends.

 ### Start sharing.